pipefy/RecruitmentExercise/FRONTENDEXERCISE.md

 ## Deadline

-This exercise must be completed within **one week** from the day it was sent you.
+This exercise must be completed within **one week** from the day it was sent to you.

 ## Good luck!

 Feel free to ask **any questions** you might have during the development of your app.

 Thank you!